 - Now, Tap on the Arrow icon to see the camera settings and Press the Self-timer icon [Stopwatch] icon. and select Time [3 seconds and 10 seconds].

 - Next, Press on Live Button icon to Turn on Live Photo. and Burst mode automatically turns off in Live Photo mode with Self Timer.

 - That’s it.

-You have to turn it on manually from on-screen Camera settings.
-Get done using the below steps,
+You have to turn it on manually from the on-screen Camera settings.
+Given in next to next in this article,

 How To Turn on Burst Mode With Timer iPhone

 You are turning on the iPhone camera timer for multiple shots, then here are the steps to turn on and set it to 3 seconds or 10 seconds.